 AWS Direct Connect links your internal network to an AWS Direct Connect location over a standard 1 gigabit or 10 gigabit Ethernet fiber-optic cable with one end of the cable connected to your router, the other to an AWS Direct Connect router.

 Direct Connect connection can be established with 1Gbps and 10Gbps ports.
 Speeds of 50Mbps, 100Mbps, 200Mbps, 300Mbps, 400Mbps, and 500Mbps can be ordered from any APN partners supporting AWS Direct Connect.

-AWS Direct Connect helps to create virtual interfaces directly to the AWS cloud (for e.g, to Amazon EC2 & Amazon S3) and to Amazon Virtual Private Cloud (Amazon VPC), bypassing Internet service providers in your network path.
+AWS Direct Connect helps to create virtual interfaces directly to the AWS cloud for e.g, to EC2 & S3 and to Virtual Private Cloud (VPC), bypassing Internet service providers in the network path.

 Each AWS Direct Connect location enables connectivity to all Availability Zones within the geographically nearest AWS region.

 Direct Connect Advantages

 All data transferred over the dedicated connection is charged at the reduced AWS Direct Connect data transfer rate rather than Internet data transfer rates.

 Transferring data to and from AWS directly reduces your bandwidth commitment to your Internet service provider

 Direct Connect provides a dedicated connection and a more consistent network performance experience as compared to the Internet which can widely vary

 Direct Connect is a network service and works with all of the AWS services like S3, EC2 and VPC